Huntsman Corporation

 Huntsman Corporation is an American multinational manufacturer and marketer of chemical products for consumers and industrial customers.
-Huntsman manufactures assorted polyurethanes, performance products, and adhesives for customers like BMW, GE, Chevron, Procter & Gamble, Unilever and Walkaroo.With global headquarters in The Woodlands, Texas, it operates more than 70 manufacturing, R&D and operations facilities in over 30 countries and employ approximately 9,000 associates across four business divisions.
-Huntsman Corporation had 2020 revenues of approximately $6 billion.
+Huntsman manufactures assorted polyurethanes, performance products, and adhesives for customers like BMW, GE, Chevron, Procter & Gamble, Unilever and Walkaroo.
+With global headquarters in The Woodlands, Texas, it operates more than 60 manufacturing, R&D and operations facilities in over 25 countries and employ approximately 7,000 associates across three business divisions.
+Huntsman Corporation had 2023 revenues of approximately $6 billion.